Frequently Asked Questions

 - If a person is listed and no longer involved with your Organisation please email through to email@example.com and we will have the person removed.

-- If you wish to add an additional person to your Organisation records please follow the registration process on our website
+- If you wish to add an additional person to your Organisation records please follow the registration process on our website by clicking "register" in the top right hand corner.

 Once an application is submitted through the Rātā Foundation Portal our Administrator does some due diligence checking, for example checking that your Chairperson, President or equivalent is registered in our system.